alexcardell/dots/README.md

 Stow won't cut it, so in comes Ansible.

 ### Dotfiles
-Primary workflow consists of:
+Primary workflow consists of Vim, Zsh, and Tmux.
+All currently under (re)construction.
-- Vim
-- Zsh
-- Tmux